Human Resource Services

 For classified employees, the effective date is the day the employee begins work.

 Transfer annual leave and sick leave for an employee changing positions within WSU, or from a state agency or other state institution of higher education in the state of Washington.
 See 60.60.

-Obtain the Time Report or Leave Report file from the employee's former employing department if the candidate selected is a current WSU employee.
-If the selected candidate is a former employee reappointed within three years of separation, obtain the file from HRS.
+Obtain the Time Report or Leave Report file from the employee's former employing department if the applicant selected is a current WSU employee.
+If the selected applicant is a former employee reappointed within three years of separation, obtain the file from HRS.
 See 60.60.

 Foreign Worker Disclosure Statement